DeveloperMonirBD/visa-navigator-client-side/README.md

 `bash npm start `

-4. Open your browser and navigate to

-`..................` to view the application.
+4. Open your browser and navigate to `https://visa-navigator-bb0c9.web.app` to view the application.

 ## What to Submit

+-   Assignment Category: `Sunflower`

--   Private Github Repo Link : `https://github.com/programming-hero-web-course2/b10-a10-client-side-DeveloperMonirBD`
+-   Your client-side code GitHub repository link : `https://github.com/programming-hero-web-course2/b10-a10-client-side-DeveloperMonirBD`

+-   Your server-side code GitHub repository link: `https://github.com/programming-hero-web-course2/b10-a10-server-side-DeveloperMonirBD`

--   Live link to the deployed project :
+-   Live link to the deployed project : `https://visa-navigator-bb0c9.web.app`